 FN Summary: Lead product (Mino-Lok) has QIDP, Fast Track & Priority Review designation with no competition and patent protection until 2036.
-Phase 2 results had a 100% response rate – Phase 3 now in progress.
+Phase 2 results had a 100% response rate – Phase 3 results due Q4.
+Newly acquired E7777 cancer drug for CTCL P3 results due 1H 2022.
 All-star management has 1) invested side-by-side with the investors, and 2) a long history of biotech product successes.

 Table of Contents

 Invested Management (significant!)

 Good Phase 2 (very good in this case)